Place content here. This is a site-wide alert banner.

 The University’s system of internal control includes policies and procedures designed to promote sound business practices, and to establish clear roles and responsibilities, including attention to the segregation of duties.
 Departments, business support centers and institutional offices are responsible for assuring a sound business and control environment.
 In addition, the Office of University Auditing reviews business practices through a program of internal audits.

 The University is obligated to identify and comply with applicable governmental laws and regulations, and sponsor or donor requirements or restrictions.
-Governmental regulations include, but are not limited to, those of the Internal Revenue Service and the Treasury Department, OMB circulars A-21, A-110 and A-133, those of the EEOC, OSHA, and other federal and state agencies, and other applicable municipal authorities.
+Governmental regulations include, but are not limited to, those of the Internal Revenue Service and the Treasury Department, 2 CFR Part 200, those of the EEOC, OSHA, and other federal and state agencies, and other applicable municipal authorities.

 The institutional business offices, with the advice of the Office of the General Counsel, are responsible for identifying applicable governmental regulations, establishing University policies, and training business officers throughout the University.
 Each business officer is responsible for knowing and adhering to government regulations and University policies.